liorgonnen/bfo9000-keyboard-build/README.md

 My daily keyboard is the Macbook Pro keyboard and I'm 100% productive with it.
 My goal was to build a keyboard that closely resembles this layout, doesn't make use of layers and keeps all the keys I may need immediately accessible, while, as mentioned above, keep my shoulders externally rotated.

+I'm planning to design a new keyboard from scratch soon, and my takeaways from working with this layout would help me make it even better.

 #### Layout
 The layout is very similar to my Macbook Pro keyboard, with the following main changes and design considerations: